spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 configurable and defined threshold, the computation of the background and RMS image from this algorithm are discarded.
 The background and RMS images computed using the sigma-clipped statistics in technique two, with its associated updates, are ultimately chosen as the images to use.
+It cannot be emphasized enough that a well-determined background measurement, leading to a good threshold definition, is very crucial for proper source identification.

 Through-out this section variables have been mentioned which can be configured by the user.
 The values used for these variables for generating the default catalogs are deemed to be the best for